History of the Great Barrier Reef

 • Sustainable practices like rotational harvesting and no-take zones

-Today, Indigenous ranger programs collaborate with scientists to co-manage reef zones, conduct monitoring, and blend traditional ecological knowledge with modern conservation.
+Today, Indigenous ranger programs work with scientists to co-manage reef zones, monitor ecosystems, and combine traditional knowledge with modern conservation.

 Frequently asked questions about Great Barrier Reef history